 - Ex vivo expanded umbilical cord blood for allogeneic hematopoietic stem cell transplant

-- Cell augmented adipose autograft for cranio-facial reconstruction
+- Cell augmented adipose autograft for cranio-facial and amputation stump reconstruction

 The state-of-the-art HSCLab is designed with architectural features consistent with FDA recommendations for cleanrooms and controlled environment, similar to a pharmaceutical manufacturing facility.
 The overall design, air quality systems and architectural finishes meet regulatory requirements and are consistent with the ability to integrate equipment and all utilities into the process of cell manufacture.